 Squeeze models like the award-winning Katadyn BeFree are very lightweight, easy to use, and provide instant filtered water.
 The BeFree filter can be paired with the Hydrapak Collapsible Bottles for increased capacity.

-If you’re treating water for a group of hikers, the Katadyn Gravity Camp 6L is a perfect choice.
-The Gravity Camp can be hung from a tree or pack to automatically filter 6L of water while you get on with other tasks.
+If you’re treating water for a group of hikers, the Katadyn BeFree Gravity Water Filter is a perfect choice.
+The BeFree Gravity can be hung from a tree or pack to automatically filter 6L of water while you get on with other tasks.

 Pump filters like the Katadyn Vario can be great for expedition-style trips where you may need to filter seriously turgid water, but are overkill for most Australian conditions.